DioxusLabs/sdk/README.md

 [mit license]: ./LICENSE

-Every contribution intentionally submitted for inclusion in `dioxus-std` by you, shall be licensed as MIT, without any additional terms or conditions.
+Every contribution intentionally submitted for inclusion in `dioxus-sdk` by you, shall be licensed as MIT, without any additional terms or conditions.